 The Federal Pell Grant program is designed to assist eligible undergraduate students who do not have a bachelor's or a professional degree.
 This grant helps defray the costs of education.
-Award amounts are determined on the basis of financial need as determined through the FAFSA Application and the student's status as full-time or part-time.
+Award amounts are determined on the basis of financial need as determined through the FAFSA Application and the student's status as full-time, half-time, three-quarter time, or less than half-time.